John Schuck

-Conrad John Schuck Jr. (born February 4, 1940) is an American film, stage and television actor.
-He is best known for his role as Sgt.
-Charles Enright in the 1970s crime drama McMillan & Wife.
-He also played Herman Munster in the late-1980s/early 1990s sitcom The Munsters Today, playing the role originated by Fred Gwynne in the 1960s sitcom The Munsters.
+Conrad John Schuck Jr. (born February 4, 1940) is an American film, stage, and television actor.
+He is best known for his role as Sergeant Charles Enright in the 1970s crime drama McMillan & Wife.
+He also played Herman Munster in the late-1980s – early 1990s sitcom The Munsters Today, playing the role originated by Fred Gwynne in the 1960s sitcom The Munsters.

 Schuck is also known for his work on Star Trek, often playing Klingon characters, as well as his recurring roles as Draal on Babylon 5 and as Chief of Detectives Muldrew of the New York City Police Department in Law & Order.